davidkowalk/fitting_toolkit/docs/max_likelyhood_est.md

 ## 4. Finding the Covariance Matrix

-The covariance matrix of the fitted parameters is equivalent to the inverse of the hessian matrix [1, p.
+The covariance matrix of the fitted parameters is equivalent to the inverse of the hessian matrix [2, p.
 6181] if:

 1. The parameters are normally distributed around the fit.
 If this is violated the hessian matrix provides a good local approximation, but does not strictly converge onto the true values.
 2. The cost function ( $-\ln p(x, y|\theta)$ ) is quadratic in $\theta$.
 However Thacker notes

     >As long as the model is not too nonlinear, the inverse of the Hessian should provide a good approximation to the error-covariance matrix even in the nonlinear case.
-[1, p.
+[2, p.
 6177/6178]

 3. The Hessian matrix must be invertible.
 This requires:
     1. The cost function ( $-\ln p(x, y|\theta)$ ) must have a unique local minimum in $\theta$.
     2. The data must contain sufficient information to estimate all the parameters (no singularities in the Hessian).

 4. The data must be sufficiently informative to constrain the model parameters.
 If the hessian is near a singularity the estimate becomes unreliable.
-[1, p.
+[2, p.
 6182]

 5. The statistical model used must correctly describe the data-generating process.
 Misspecification of the model can lead to biased estimates, and the Hessian may not accurately represent the true parameter uncertainty.

 The result object produced by `scipy.minimize` already contains the inverse hessian matrix and thus this can simply be returned.

 # Literature
+[1] Naylor, T. and Jeffries, R.D., 2006.
+A maximum-likelihood method for fitting colour–magnitude diagrams.
+Monthly Notices of the Royal Astronomical Society, 373(3), pp.1251-1263.
+[Full Text](https://doi.org/10.1111/j.1365-2966.2006.11099.x) (doi: 10.1111/j.1365-2966.2006.11099.x)

-[1] “The Role of the Hessian Matrix in Fitting Models to Measurements.”
+[2] “The Role of the Hessian Matrix in Fitting Models to Measurements.”
 Journal of geophysical research JGR ; publ. by American Geophysical Union 94.C5 (1989): 6177–6196.
 Web.
 [Paywalled Version]( https://doi.org/10.1029/JC094iC05p06177) (doi: /10.1029/JC094iC05p06177)